Qimax: Efficient quantum simulation via GPU-accelerated extended stabilizer formalism: Introduction

-Stabilizer formalism based on Heisenberg's picture provides a compact representation for quantum systems and gate applications where the quantum system can be described as stabilizers.
-Quantum gates act on the stabilizers by mapping between $n$-qubit Pauli string $\mathcal{P}_n$ rather than matrix-vector multiplication.
-Existing stabilizer formalism packages have been developed, although they can run a hundred-qubit Clifford circuit with a million gates, the stabilizer formalism limits the application of the quantum simulator, especially for algorithms that require non-Clifford gates.
+Stabilizer formalism based on Heisenberg's picture \cite{Descamps_2024, Dauphinais2024stabilizerformalism} provides a compact representation for quantum systems and gate applications where the quantum system can be described as stabilizers.
+Quantum gates act on the stabilizers by mapping between Pauli strings rather than matrix-vector multiplication.
+Compared to the state-vector approach, the stabilizer formalism can solve the same problems with fewer computational resources, as it operates on stabilizers rather than full state vectors.
+Existing stabilizer formalism packages have been developed; although they can run a hundred-qubit Clifford circuit with a million gates, the stabilizer formalism limits the application of the quantum simulator, especially for algorithms that require non-Clifford gates.
 On the other hand, using non-Clifford gates in (extended) stabilizer formalism may lead to a fast increase in complexity.
-For instant, \cite{modelcounting}shows the exponential rise of stabilizer rank in cases of QNN, which require non-Clifford gates.
+For instance, \cite{modelcounting} shows the exponential rise of stabilizer rank in cases of Quantum Neural Network (QNN), which require non-Clifford gates.
 Other studies address this by employing approximation methods, balancing complexity and accuracy \cite{Bravyi2019simulationofquantum}.

 There are two use cases of stabilizer formalism: (1) large-qubit Clifford circuits, and (2) low-rank Clifford and non-Clifford.
 Because Stim \cite{stim} effectively handles the first, our research focuses on the second.
-Clifford circuits are only used for quantum error correction and benchmarking the performance of quantum hardware.
+Clifford circuits are used in many problems, such as: quantum error correction \cite{Acharya2023, Bravyi2024, Acharya2025}, randomized benchmarking \cite{PhysRevLett.123.060501, Polloreno2025theoryofdirect}, shadow tomography \cite{Akhtar2025dualunitaryshadow, 92ky-ln8f, 9pbp-jzr9} and magic state distillation \cite{thxx-njr6} .
 Near-Clifford circuits have wider applications.
-Table~\ref{tab:related_work} summarizes recent stabilizer and extended stabilizer formalism packages, revealing that all prior extended stabilizer packages rely on sequential algorithms, limiting their performance on GPUs.
-Our proposed package, Qimax, addresses this limitation by offering three modes: v1 (standard extended stabilizer formalism, CPU-based), v2 (parallel stabilizer formalism, GPU-based, using one-hot vector Pauli encoding), and v3 (parallel stabilizer formalism, GPU-based, using tensor index encoding).
+Our proposed package, Qimax, addresses this limitation by offering three modes: v1 (standard extended stabilizer formalism, CPU-based), v2 (parallel stabilizer formalism, GPU-based \cite{https://doi.org/10.1002/cpe.70328}, using one-hot vector Pauli encoding), and v3 (parallel stabilizer formalism, GPU-based, using tensor index encoding).